 J. Renée DeTar, MA, C-IAYT, E-RYT500, YACEP spent summers on her grandparents farm in southeast Kansas, grew up in Wichita, and was introduced to the healing arts at the age of twelve by her mother, who took her to a chiropractor & acupuncturist after a severe neck injury.
 She collapsed on the softball field at the age of 21 and spent a long year recovering from spinal meningitis.
 Recovery "exercises" were limited to meditation, breath work, and mental concentration for many months.
 After a 40% weight loss, her physician advised bodybuilding as a means to regain muscle mass.
 The owner of the local gym, a retired Olympic power lifter, taught her to create strength and power with proper body mechanics and, after a period of dedicated training, led her to win a statewide competition.
 She discovered during her intense physical training that her mental practices of concentration and meditation accentuated all of her physical endeavors, but even more, shaped her character through focus, determination, and sense of priorities.
 She went on to graduate from Wichita State University completing her Bachelor's degree in Communicative Disorders & Sciences, her Master's degree in Liberal Studies and post graduate work in Counseling & Educational School Psychology while working in the Sports & Kinesiology Department teaching Pilates and Yoga.
 She has owned and managed several yoga studios, created the first Midwest yoga school to be accredited by Yoga Alliance.
 She was hired to create and implement a leadership-mentor oriented yoga school in the United Kingdom.
 While conducting all her yoga teaching activities, in addition to owning and managing a real estate agency, Renée has continually contributed her talents to athletes and sports teams to enhance not only the physical aspect of the game, but to bring mindfulness through concentration, breath and meditation, to support the family culture of a winning team.

-Renée began her formal Iyengar yoga teacher training with Bobbi Goldin, Intermediate Iyengar teacher from Miami, Florida founder of the Yoga Institute of Miami and then with Iyengar Senior teacher Aadil Palkhivala, and has continuing education credits in yoga therapeutics under his tutelage.
+Renée began her formal Iyengar yoga teacher training with Bobbi Goldin, Intermediate Iyengar teacher from Miami, Florida founder of the Yoga Institute of Miami and then with Iyengar Senior teacher Aadil Palkhivala, and has years of continuing education in yoga therapeutics under his tutelage.
 During her 20 years under Aadil, Renée assisted him at Yoga Journal conferences, in workshops, and yoga teacher trainings in the United States, Hawaii and London, England.
 She completed Structural Yoga Therapy Training in 2000-2002 under the tutelage of Mukunka Stiles.
+She studied at the Peaceful Meadow Retreat to learn healing techniques and herbology, based on the work of Hanna Kroeger.
+She went onto develop her skills of medical intuition with Dr. Norm Shealy, and uses the work of Caroline Myss in her trainings.
 She continues to refine her skills and knowledge of advanced mediation practices under the guidance of Pandit Rajmani Tigunait and Dr. Rolf Sovic, PhD, at the Himalayan Institute.
 Renee continues her Iyengar studies with Bryan Legere, Intermediate Level III (founding partner in The Great Yoga Wall), Paula Tortalano Self, Advanced Level 1 and her very first teacher, Bobbi Goldin, Intermediate Level III.

-Currently, Renée is focused on training advanced yoga teachers in Yoga Therapeutics and completing her studies in Ayurveda.
+Currently, Renée is focused on training advanced yoga teachers in yoga therapeutics, as is now the Director of KC Yoga Therapy in Kansas City while completing her studies in Ayurveda.
 She travels all over the world assisting studio owners and training teachers, who want to implement the use of the Great Yoga Wall in their studio classes.
-Renée has two children, David and Jamie, has recently become a grandmother and is an avid Kansas City Royals fan.
+Renée is married to David Schafer, has two children, David and Jamie, and has recently become a grandmother.
+She is an avid Kansas City Royals baseball fan.